-Whether you're planting bulbs, annuals or perennials, flower gardens add a beautiful splash of color throughout the season.
+Whether you’re planting bulbs, annuals or perennials, flower gardens add a beautiful splash of color throughout the season.
 While growing flowers is not difficult, there are many decisions that must be made prior to planting.
 The more closely these choices are based on meeting the needs of your plants, the more likely you are to be successful.
 Some of the most basic factors to be considered include light, moisture, soil quality and when to plant.
-Click on the information below to learn more.
+Click on the articles below for growing guides, tips and more.

 Fall is the time for making sure you’ll have plenty of color in your landscape come spring.
 Now’s the time to divide perennials, if you haven’t done so in the last few years.
 If your perennials are showing smaller blossoms or dying off in the center, then dig them up, clip the crowns, and spread them around after cutting out dead and crowded roots.
 They like room for their roots to grow.
 Keep the cutting moist until you’ve put them back in the soil.
 Do this early; don’t wait until there’s a chance that your soil will start to freeze.
 If there’s a question, wait until early spring, just as the ground thaws and the plants begin to show signs of life.
 Either way, be sure to add some compost to the soil where they’re planted.